 Although I always drink a glass right after mixing, I prefer it super chilled, just like it was in Mexico.
 A couple hours in the refrigerator, and a glass of this green juice has me back at that resort, in my swimsuit, cover-up, and flip-flops, eating crispy-soaked chilaquiles with my family.
 Ahhhh…

 Like this green drink?
-Pin it!
+Save it to Pinterest!

 Here are a few more Mexico-inspired drink recipes that I’ve shared over the years, in the form of margaritas.
 Because Mexico and margaritas go hand in hand.
 Right?!